Home / Blog / Vermeer Boring Machine Price Guide: Find the HDD for Your Price Range

 The market for directional drills offers options for different budgets and projects.
 New equipment features the latest technology and less consideration of downtime, while used equipment provides a balance of savings and performance.

-In this section, we will explore some general price ranges of several models of Vermeer machines, both new and used, factors, and features that affect those prices, as well as a comparison between models from two mainstays in the industry, Vermeer and Ditch Witch
+If you're looking to buy a Vermeer directional boring machine, you can expect to pay anywhere between $100,000 to $1,200,000, depending on whether you buy new or used and depending on the model or features.
+In this section, we will explore the price ranges of several models of Vermeer machines, both new and used, as well as factors and features that affect those prices.
+We will also make a quick comparison between models from two mainstays in the industry, Vermeer and Ditch Witch

 New vs. Used Vermeer Directional Drill Prices